 Privacy policy

-This Privacy Policy applies to BayStore websites, public documentation, sales intake, customer account administration, support communications, and product-instance services.
+This Privacy Policy applies to BayStore websites, public documentation, sales intake, demo requests, customer account administration, checkout, billing, support communications, product-instance services, security operations, and related service communications.
 It does not replace a customer agreement, Data Processing Addendum, or product-specific privacy terms approved in writing.

 Depending on your interaction with BayStore, we may collect:

-- Identifiers: name, work email, company, role, account identifiers, and billing contact details.
+- Identifiers and account data: name, work email, company, role, account identifiers, authentication identifiers, administrator status, and billing contact details.

-- Service metadata: product key, instance id, lifecycle state, access metadata, credential reference, audit correlation id, backup metadata, and operator-action records.
+- Service metadata: product key, instance id, lifecycle state, access metadata, credential reference, audit correlation id, backup metadata, provisioning events, recovery requests, support priority, and operator-action records.

-- Technical information: IP address, device and browser data, logs, timestamps, diagnostic events, and security signals.
+- Technical, usage, and security information: IP address, device and browser data, logs, timestamps, page views, diagnostic events, API activity, error events, fraud signals, abuse signals, and security alerts.

 - Support and communications: messages, demo requests, procurement details, security questions, and feedback.

-We collect information directly from you, from your organization, from service usage, from payment and infrastructure providers, from security and observability tools, and from public or business-contact sources used for sales and support.
+We collect information directly from you, from your organization, from customer users, from product-instance activity, from checkout, account, support, and security interactions, from payment processors such as Stripe, PayPal, or another approved provider, from identity, infrastructure, security, observability, analytics, and support providers, and from public or business-contact sources used for sales and support.

 BayStore uses information to: